Beautiful Disaster (Kelly Clarkson song): Reception

 Eight years after its release, the track entered the Official UK Singles Chart at number 124.

 Live performances

 Clarkson performed a piano ballad version of "Beautiful Disaster" on the Independent Tour and in televised performances.
-Her record label criticized her decision as they felt the song "didn't sound 'big' enough", in which she insisted that "the production was distracting from the lyrics".
+Her record label criticized her decision as they felt the song did not "sound 'big' enough", in which she insisted that "the production was distracting from the lyrics".
 She sang it on the third season finale of American Idol on May 26, 2004, as well as The View and The Early Show on August 16, 2004.
 The live version of the song garnered a better response, leading to Clarkson including it as the closing track for her second studio album Breakaway (2004).